-In order to adjust the Temp Comp correctly certain parameters must be measured and calculated.
-All temperature measurements should converted to degrees Fahrenheit before a temperature differential is found.
-These parameters and measurements will be discussed later in this appendix.
+Note: To adjust the Temp Comp correctly certain parameters must be measured and calculated.
+Convert all temperature measurements to degrees Fahrenheit before a temperature differential is found.
+These parameters and measurements are discussed later in this appendix.

 Factory Temperature Compensation Settings